 If you notice a suspicious person or notice a suspicious vehicle on campus, please call Campus Safety immediately at 740-427-5555.
 You will be asked to give as much detailed information regarding the description of the person and/or vehicle.
 Remember, do not put yourself in harm's way and only get the information if it is safe to do so.
 Below are lists of details to make note of, if possible.

 • Description of a person: Note the sex of the individual, race, age, height, weight, hair, eyes, complexion, scars, clothing (from head to toe), weapon, build (skinny, athletic, etc.), location last seen, the direction of travel, unusual characteristics (glasses, beard, jewelry, tattoos, etc.)

-• Description of a vehicle: Note if it is a 2-door, 4-door, van, truck, sports car, station wagon, motorcycle, other.
-Note the make of the vehicle, approximate year, full size, compact.
+• Description of a vehicle: Note if it is a 2-door, 4-door, van, truck, sports car, station wagon, motorcycle, or other.
+Note the make of the vehicle, approximate year, full size, or compact.
 Note the color of the vehicle (top and bottom).
 Note the license plate number, state, and or license plate color.

 • Look to see how many people are in the vehicle.